ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 This is equivalent to having an ensemble of models with different parameters $$\mathbf{w}$$, and taking their average weighted by the posterior probabilities of their parameters, $$P(\mathbf{w}\mid \mathcal{D})$$.
 Neat?

 There are two problems with this approach, however.
 First, it is computationally intractable to calculate an exact solution for the posterior distribution.
 Second, the averaging implies that our equation is not differentiable, so we can't use good old backpropagation to update the model's parameters!
-The answer to these hindrances is **variational inference**, a method of formulating inference as an optimization problem!
+The answer to these hindrances is **variational inference**, a method of formulating inference as an optimization problem.
 We won't dive deep into the theoretical background, but the inquiring reader may google for the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).
+The basic idea is to approximate the true posterior with another function by using the KL divergence as a "metric" of how much the two distributions differ.
 I promise to blog about all the juicy mathematical details of the KL divergence concept in a future post.

 #### Prior distribution
 We start by defining a prior distribution for our model's weights.
 I haven't researched the matter a lot, but in the absence of any evidence, adopting a normal distribution as a prior is a fair way to initialize a probabilistic neural network.
 After all, the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) asserts that a properly normalized sum of samples will approximate a normal distribution no matter the actual underlying distribution.
 We use the `DistributionLambda()` function to inject a distribution into our model, which you can think of as the "lambda function" analog for distributions.
 The distribution we use is a multivariate normal with a diagonal covariance matrix: